-On February 18, 2022, the HCC officials carried out a dawn raid at the premises of an undertaking active in the cosmetics and personal care sector, pursuant to Article 39 of the Greek Competition Act (Law 3959/2011, as amended by Law 4886/2022 ‘on the Modernisation of Competition Law for the Digital Era’, and currently in force).
-Few days later, on February 22, 2022, the HCC conducted another dawn raid, this time at the premises of an undertaking active in the eyewear sector.
+On 18 February 2022, the Hellenic Competition Commission (the Greek Competition Authority, 'HCC') officials carried out a dawn raid at the premises of an undertaking active in the cosmetics and personal care sector, pursuant to Article 39 of the Greek Competition Act (Law 3959/2011, as amended by Law 4886/2022 ‘on the Modernisation of Competition Law for the Digital Era’, and currently in force).
+Few days later, on 22 February 2022, the HCC conducted another dawn raid, this time at the premises of an undertaking active in the eyewear sector.

 As a standard practice, the HCC notes that the carrying out of such inspections does not mean that the undertaking under investigation has engaged in anti-competitive behaviour, nor does it prejudge the outcome of the investigation itself.